filippoberti2020/philip-blog/content/blog/inbox-footprint.md

 - If you have no documents or emails with material you need, then delete all the emails by selecting them all at once.
 - If you want to be more aware of how much unnecessary data you're keeping, you can delete emails one by one, check them, and keep the ones you need.

+NOTE:I do not recommend using any service to delete or carry out unsubscriptions because they require access to your e-mail to work.
+And as much as they may state in the terms of the services that they do not save your data I prefer not to give them the benefit of the doubt.
-By following these steps, you should have an empty or nearly empty inbox.
+After following the steps shown above, you should have an empty or nearly empty inbox.
 And by unsubscribing from newsletters and deleting old emails, you'll be able to check for any missed emails or newsletters the next day.

 ## Apply this approach to all your digital data